koji571/2048-Remake/README.md

 4. Controller
 i.
 Added functionality to this class to be used as a controller class for Menu.fxml

 5. Main
 i.
-Added icon and text to the main stage. ii.
-The application will launch a .fxml file on satrt. ii.
+Added icon and text to the main stage.
+ii.
+The application will launch a .fxml file on start.
+ii.
 Check for a score.txt